Ye Olde Curiosity Shop: Owners

 This 1922 postcard shows Ye Olde Curiosity Shop in its home at that time on Colman Dock.
 Today, this site is part of Pier 50, the Washington State Ferry Terminal.
 The postcard shows a variety of artifacts on display in front of the shop, including whale jaw-bones ("1 ton each, 22½ feet, largest in U.S."), a giant clam shell ("weighs 161 pounds, from Equator"), a hat worn by Chief Seattle, and several totem poles.

 The shop was founded in 1899 by J. E. "Daddy" Standley (born February 24, 1854, in Steubenville, Ohio).
 He had already traded somewhat in curios and Indian goods as a grocer in Denver, Colorado.
-When he moved to Seattle in 1899, he encountered a boom town supplying and benefitting from the Klondike Gold Rush.
-He founded the business in 1899.
-An exhibit at the 1909 Alaska–Yukon–Pacific Exposition in Seattle drew tourists, scholars, anthropologists and collectors and was enormous publicity for his already somewhat famous shop.
+When he moved to Seattle in 1899, he encountered a boom town supplying and benefiting from the Klondike Gold Rush.

+Standley's exhibit at the 1909 Alaska–Yukon–Pacific Exposition in Seattle drew tourists, scholars, anthropologists, and collectors and was enormous publicity for his already somewhat famous shop.
 It also won Standley a gold medal in the category of ethnological collections.

 Standley's shop presented a jumbled mix of curiosities and significant art objects.
 He collected and sold what came his way, but also had local Native American artists make objects to his specifications.
 He sold genuine Tlingit totem poles, but also replicas by carvers descended from the Vancouver Island-based Nuu-chah-nulth tribe, who were living in Seattle, and even inexpensive souvenir totem poles made in Japan.
 A flair for the bizarre and grotesque led him to include items such as shrunken heads from the Amazon (some of them definitely genuine, others probably not).